Florida blocks high school African American studies class

 “The process of piloting and revising course frameworks is a standard part of any new AP course, and frameworks often change significantly as a result,” the statement read.

 The College Board website describes the course as interdisciplinary, touching on literature, arts, humanities, political science, geography and science.
 The pilot program is debuting at 60 schools across the country before it expands to additional schools.
+The organization has been working on constructing the course for more than a decade, according to its website.

 DeSantis, a potential 2024 GOP presidential candidate, has opposed what he calls liberal ideologies in schools, including lessons around critical race theory, which examines systemic racism and has become a frequent target of conservatives.